lorint/brick/README.md

 from any existing relational database!
 This gem auto-creates models, views, controllers, and routes, and instead of being some big pile of raw scaffolded files, they exist just in RAM.
 The beauty of this is that if you make database changes such as adding new tables or columns, basic functionality is immediately available without having to add any code.
+General behaviour around things like if lists remain read-only, or if editing is enabled then the way in which to render -- either inline or via a pop-up model -- can established using rules.
+More refined behaviour can be applied on a model-by-model basis, or in the "Pro" version of the gem, at a container level which by default gets inherited to child models, along the same chain of command that the inbuilt security platform uses in the "Pro" version.

 Probably want to pop some corn and have **VOLUME UP** (on the player's slider below) for this video walkthrough: